Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Highlights

-Single supplement 200 € (only for accomodation in Kathmandu and Pokhara)
+Single room supplement 200 € (only applies to accommodation in Kathmandu and Pokhara)

 Requirements

 The trek is a moderate trekking tour.
-A good basic physical condition for 4 to 7 hours of hiking a day with uphill and downhill passages should be doable.
-For the yoga classes, each level is welcome.
-The yoga classes are adapted to the needs of the group and are a combination of Asana practice, pranayama, yoga philosophy, relaxation techniques and meditation.
+A good basic physical condition for 4 to 7 hours of hiking a day with uphill and downhill passages should be available.
+For the yoga lessons, each level is welcome.
+The yoga units are adapted to the needs of the group and are a combination of Asana practice, pranayama, yoga philosophy, relaxation techniques and meditation.

 16 Days Yoga Tour